katherinesebastin/AdvWebDevelopmentProject/Project idea.md

 Game Log – Players can write notes about discoveries, battles, or key events.

 ## Optional Features
-Dice Roller Integration – A simple D20 roller for convenience.
+Dice Roller Integration – A simple roller.
 Multiplayer Mode – Allow players to see each other’s characters (if public).

 ## Tech Stack & Considerations